White Glove Tour

 Alexander Graham Bell National Historic Site tells the story of this teacher, scientist and inventor who devoted his life, with unusual success, to the benefit of mankind.
 Best known as the inventor of the telephone, he also produced important inventions and discoveries in aeronautics, marine engineering, genetics, and greatly advanced the methods and practices of teaching the deaf to communicate.

 With a passionate guide leading your journey, the White Glove Tour offers an intimate, personal glimpse of a public genius.
 On this unique, behind-the-scenes tour you’ll hold Alexander Graham Bell's personal mementos and models.

-Together, your small group will enter “The Parlour” and examine Bell’s comfort items: his favourite jacket, walking stick and personal notebook.
+Together, your small group will enter the White Glove Room, a small room accessible via a series of ramps, and examine Bell’s comfort items: his favourite jacket, walking stick and personal notebook.
+Artifacts can be delicately handled and verbally described by the guide.
 You’ll follow the love story between "Alec" and Mabel Bell, the woman for whom the telephone was invented.